 Ongoing, commenced in 2017

-Over the past few decades many mountain shelters across Iran have effectively turned into dustbins due to bad management, a lack of culture and environmental information among mountaineers, and the lack of repair or reconstruction systems.
-To counter these developments the Mountain Protection Commission of the IMSCF has started a long-term project to restore these mountain shelters with the purpose of avoiding total destruction and to use thee for mountain protection activities in the future.
+Over the past few decades many mountain shelters across Iran have effectively turned into waste sites due to bad management, a lack of culture and environmental information among mountaineers, and the absence of repair or reconstruction systems.
+To counter these developments the Mountain Protection Commission of the IMSCF has started a long-term project to restore these mountain shelters with the purpose of avoiding total destruction and to use them for mountain protection activities in the future.